Spain vs. Portugal Golden Visa: Which One Should You Choose?

 You can also invest €500,000 into research conducted by accredited institutions that are part of the national scientific and technological systems.

-You can invest €500,000 into Portugal-registered businesses where the incorporated business must create a minimum of five new full-time jobs for at least three years.
+You can invest €500,000 into Portugal-registered businesses where the incorporated company must create a minimum of five new full-time jobs for at least three years.

 Another very popular option is to invest €500,000 into qualifying private equity funds.